 Anker PowerPort 6 Wall Charger

-The biggest problem we found, however, is this charger tends to create a lot of clutter.
+However, the biggest problem we found is this charger tends to create a lot of clutter.
 It doesn't include any built-in tablet or phone stands, so you usually end up with a spider web of devices with the charger at the center.
 If you use typical charging cables, this is made even worse because that could easily leave you with a combined 18'+ of USB cables when using all the ports — a situation that will inevitably lead to a tangled mess.
 To some degree, you can alleviate this if you buy short cables, but you're going to be hard-pressed to create the same compact and organized charging station that some other products offer off the shelf.
-It's a great budget option if you need a whole lot of USB ports, and that's it, but it definitely can lead to a very cluttered charging station.
+The Anker PowerPort is a great budget option if you need a whole lot of USB ports, but it definitely can lead to a very cluttered charging station.

 An Excellent Option for a Single Phone

-The Anker PowerWave wireless charging stand is a great option if you are looking for a charging station for a single phone.
+Looking for a charging station for a single phone?
+The Anker PowerWave wireless charging stand is a great option.
 It's one of our all-time favorite wireless chargers, and it's capable of charging most Qi-compatible devices at their maximum charging speed.
 It also doubles as an excellent phone stand with the ability to charge your phone in either portrait or landscape modes.
 It has a simple and clean look, with a base that's entirely covered in a non-slip material to keep it from moving around when you don't want it to.

-The PowerWave stand isn't a great choice if you need to charge multiple devices at once or want to charge your phone as fast as possible because wired charging typically outpaces wireless alternatives.
-We also found the PowerWave stand not to be the most stable, as it tipped forward fairly easily.
-Your smartphone can slide out when bumped, particularly if it isn't in a rubberized case, since there is no non-slip cushioning for your phone.
+Of course, if you need to charge multiple devices at once, you'll need to look elsewhere.
+The PowerWave also offers a slower charge than many wired options, which typically outpace wireless alternatives.
+Additionally, it's not the most stable; we found it tipped forward fairly easily, and your smartphone can slide out when bumped, particularly if it isn't in a rubberized case, as there is no non-slip cushioning for your phone.
 The PowerWave stand is still a great bargain option if you want a compact and portable charging stand for a single Qi-compatible smartphone.

 Why You Should Trust Us